parsiya/parsiya.net/content/page/CheatSheet.markdown

     2. Remove the `Debugger` key.

 ### Open a Network Monitor cap File in Wireshark and Save is Disabled
+This happens in two instances:

+1. **Not fixable**: If the NetMon capture file contains IEEE 802.11 plus Network Monitor radio header encapsulated packets instead of Per packet encapsulated packets.
+    * Seems like this happens outside of VMs when we are capturing traffic for a wireless network interface.
-Seems like this actually happens if you save the display filter in the capture file.
+2. **Fix below**: If you save the display filter in the capture file.
 The filter will be first packet in the resulting cap file and that's what causes this issue.

-This can be avoided by not checking the `Record display filter in capture file` when saving the file in Netmon.
+   * Do not check the `Record display filter in capture file` when saving the file in Netmon.

+If you already have a file with the display filter you can remove it.

 1. Use the `netmon_filter` in Wireshark.
 You will most likely see one packet.
    It's the first packet and its ID is 1.